Sugar pine is a tall tree that can grow to over 200 feet (60 meters). It is most easily recognized by its long cones.

 furrows between scaly plates on large trees.
 The plates often

-resemble the shape, but not the color of Ponderosa Pine.
+resemble the shape, but not the color of ponderosa pine.

 Where it grows:

-Pine grows in the middle and southern Cascades of Oregon, the
+Sugar pine grows in the middle and southern Cascades of Oregon, the

 Siskiyous, and throughout the mountains of California, at elevations